 If you grew up in one house with both your parents and perhaps a few siblings, a divorce will likely primarily change the daily dynamic.
 The separation could incite things like moving, changing schools, spending time with both parents separately, and perhaps even having to manage your parents’ unpleasant feelings and thoughts about one another.

-Your parents may initially go to court to determine custody arrangements and living situations.
+In many cases, parents may need to seek court involvement to establish custody arrangements and living situations, which consider the best interests of the child.
 You could end up living with one parent most of the time and visiting the other occasionally, or your parents may choose to split time with you evenly.

 Your parents will want what is best for you above their feelings – if remaining around your friends you’ve grown up with or not moving out of your school district is what will allow you to stay grounded during this tumultuous period, make your voice heard.